 Engaging healthcare for Aboriginal Australians

-The Indigenous context for evaluation design was conscious of the work of Maori researcher Linda Tuhiwai Smith.
-Key themes that emerge from the evaluation indicate that, despite their initial skepticism, participants across the stakeholder groups feel that the strategy was effective, with recommendations translated into action, stronger relationships between service providers and community, and improvement in culturally appropriate health services.
-The engagement also seems to have positively impacted local Aboriginal community trust in, and access to, these services.
-The evaluation locates its findings in the broader contexts and literature on partnerships with Aboriginal communities, and identifies concerns for sustainable community engagement.
+The Indigenous context for evaluation design made use of the work of Maori researcher Linda Tuhiwai Smith.
+Key themes that emerge from the evaluation indicate that, despite their initial skepticism, participants across the stakeholder groups feel that the strategy was effective, with recommendations translated into action, stronger relationships between service providers and community and improvements in culturally appropriate health services.
+It is also reflects the positive impact of the engagement in building local Aboriginal community trust in, and access to, these services.